zadrafi/concurve/README.md

 Take for example, the 95% consonance interval.
 As many have stated before, there is nothing special about **95%**, yet we rarely see intervals of any other level.
 Choosing to compute a 95% interval is as mindless as choosing a 5% alpha level for hypothesis testing.

 A single consonance interval is only a *slice* of a wide range of consonance intervals at different levels.
-Reporting 95% intervals only promotes [cargo-cult statistics](https://rss.onlinelibrary.wiley.com/doi/10.1111/j.1740-9713.2018.01174.x) since there is not much thought behind the choice.
+Mindlessly reporting 95% intervals only promotes [cargo-cult statistics](https://rss.onlinelibrary.wiley.com/doi/10.1111/j.1740-9713.2018.01174.x) since there is not much thought behind the choice.
 (1)